 These could be caused by organic matter like leaves or berries.
 But if there’s nothing like that around your pool, they were likely caused by copper, which can be present in well water.
-Or if you have copper piping anywhere in your plumbing system, they may be corroded, which can also cause stains.
+If you have copper piping anywhere in your plumbing system, it may be corroded, which can also cause stains.

 This combination is an indication of iron in the water.
 If you fill your pool with well water, it’s highly likely that it contains iron.
 Or perhaps you have iron somewhere in your pool area, such as a fence.
 If it rusts, and the rust makes its way into your pool somehow (when it rains, for example), you can end up with stains of these colours.

 This dark colour combination is caused by manganese.
 This naturally occurring metal is present in well water, but can also be found in municipal water supplies.
 The water is treated to reduce the amount of manganese, but it’s not completely removed.